 Simon Hewitt Jones

 …performs, records and broadcasts widely as a solo violinist, concertmaster, teacher, writer, chamber musician, music researcher and leader of the Fifth Quadrant (5Q) music collective.
 His work is strongly influenced by the legacies of Yehudi Menuhin, Pablo Casals, Leonard Bernstein and Daniel Barenboim, and he is involved extensively with projects that explore the intersection of music, technology, education, and cultural diplomacy.

 Simon’s solo and chamber music performances have been featured internationally in festivals and TV/Radio throughout Europe, the USA and the Middle East, including NPR’s Performance Today and BBC Radio 2, 3 and 4.
 His debut chamber music recording won a BBC Music Magazine ‘Premiere’ award.
 He tours extensively in the UK, and has appeared at most of the UK’s major venues, including the Bridgewater Hall, the Barbican and the South Bank Centre.

 Simon has contributed extensively to commercial projects for Universal Music, and his string section has recorded sessions for EMI, Virgin, Naxos and the BBC.
-He is a regular guest concertmaster of the orchestras and ensembles in the UK, Europe and Middle East.
+He is a regular guest concertmaster of orchestras and ensembles in the UK, Europe and Middle East.

-Simon is currently working on a research project at the Royal Academy of Music, exploring systems complexity in violin pedagogy.
+Simon is currently working on a research project at the Royal Academy of Music, exploring systems of violin pedagogy.
 He is the Artistic Director of two groundbreaking events in London UK, Music and the City and Classical Revolution London, and is the founder of ViolinSchool.

 Simon is the grandson of composers Tony and Anita Hewitt Jones.
 His father Tim is a cellist at the Royal Opera House, Covent Garden, and brother Thomas is a composer.